xz-stjude/MitoEdit/pipelines/README.md

 7. Identify all other adenines that fulfill conditions listed in #2 and #3 and mark as **bystander edit(s)**.
 8.
 9. Mark target bases with **[ ]** and bystander bases with **{ }**.
-10. List final target windows with **optimal TALE sequences,** where applicable along with the potential **effects of bystander edits.**
+10. Compile the final target windows with **optimal TALE sequences,** where applicable, and inlcude potential **effects of bystander edits.**

 #### Note:
 - For bystander,